dokterkats/KatDBweb-v2/content/en/mods/_index.md

 ---
 title: Mods
-description: "Join the KatDB community today and help improve the VR gaming experience for all KatVR users!
-Our community-driven project provides game compatibility reports for KatVR products, ensuring your favorite games work seamlessly with your device."
+description: "Enhance your immersion, gameplay, and customization with these exciting mods made for KatVR products."
 ---
 <style>
   body {